LineageOS/lineage_wiki/pages/signing_builds.md

 # Now install the official LineageOS install zip
 ```

-Or run it from recovery:
+Or run it from recovery (possible only if your device's data partition is unencrypted):

 ```
 # Ensure both /data and /system are mounted, then continue